TankerHQ/sdk-js/README.md

 | [@tanker/client-browser][browser_npm-link] | [![browser_npm-badge]][browser_npm-link] | Client SDK for **Web applications** |
 | [@tanker/client-node][browser_npm-link]    | [![nodejs_npm-badge]][nodejs_npm-link]   | Client SDK for Node.js client applications |

+### Other platforms

+Tanker can be integrated in cross-platform applications, all sharing the same Trustchain.

 To use Tanker in your **mobile applications**, use our open-source **[iOS](https://github.com/TankerHQ/sdk-ios)** and **[Android](https://github.com/TankerHQ/sdk-android)** SDKs.

 ## Usage example